shinw97/DL-based-bees-counting-classification-and-analytical-model/README.md

 `TODO: google drive link`

 ### Training and Testing
 The training of the model is run with Google Colab's GPU resource (Tesla P-100 with 16GB VRAM/Tesla K-40 with 11GB VRAM) and took several hours to train on each different feature extractor architectures (Tiny YOLO, Full YOLO, ResNet18 and MobileNet).
+Each architecture is trained twice with two separate datasets (one-type and two-type).

+#### Training Results

 #### Source Code Descriptions